-Both make good coffee.
-The difference is where they can go.
-Here's the quick version: if the action is indoors or up a flight of stairs, you want a cart; if it's a big outdoor pitch with parking, a van can work.
+Both make brilliant coffee, and both have their place.
+The difference is where they're happiest.
+Quick version: if the action is indoors or up a few floors by lift, a cart's in its element; if it's a big outdoor pitch with parking and crowds all day, a van's the better tool.

 The coffee cart